Everything You Need to Know About Crohn’s Disease – Diagnosis, Treatment and More

 Crohn’s disease is a chronic condition that causes persistent inflammation in the digestive system, potentially affecting any part from the mouth to the anus.
-If left undiagnosed or untreated, this inflammation can lead to severe symptoms such as abdominal pain, diarrhea, fatigue, and weight loss.
+If left undiagnosed or untreated, the inflammation can lead to severe symptoms such as abdominal pain, diarrhea, fatigue, and weight loss.
 Over time, it may cause significant and lasting damage to the digestive tract, increasing the risk of complications like strictures, fistulas, or malnutrition.
 Early diagnosis and treatment are essential.

 Screening and Prevention